DHTMLX/docs-suite/docs/form/container.md

 [List of the Container control properties](form/api/container/api_container_properties.md)

-The list of the properties is used to make settings of the Container control.
-For example, css, height, width, padding, etc.
+The list of the properties is used to configure the Container control.
+For example, to specify css, height, width, padding, etc.